reserve-protocol/rsr-mainnet/external-contracts.md

 I first binned these contracts by name; most deployed contract instances were simply named "Proxy".
 Each of the following headings, then, is a unique contract _name_ holding some RSR.
 There certainly are contract-name collisions (e.g, ReserveRightsToken catches both our current RSR and a *really* old RSR deployment, for instance), but surprisingly few, and usually they're very related.

-# Look Again: confused or unsure

-- I'm not sure what's going on
-- It's a bridge, the contract should work just fine, but I need to do a deeper dive to figure out if off-chain dependencies will break

-## TokenMintERC20Token
-- 231,662 RSR
-- 0x95ad61b0a150d79219dcf64e1e6cc01f0b64c4ce

-Has many different tokens?

-Also, I think this is *just* the Shiba Inu token, and I'm pretty sure it can't do anything with any of these tokens anyway. ??!?

-- [ ] Actually, I'm pretty confused about this?
-Why is there this much of a balance here?
-Double-check that these tokens really are just lost.

-## DSProxy
-- 35,800 RSR
-- 0xa90f8f0702319f8f3ff140bd43720459983a3c92

-This is basically being used as a token wallet, I think.

-- [ ] Check on how this proxy is currently controlled.
-This could be easy or complicated, depending.

-## Wormhole
-- 711,084 RSR
-- 0xf92cd566ea4864356c5491c177a430c222d7e678

-Generic bridge, owns many tokens.

-- [ ] Where does this go?
-Offchain things break?

-## EternalStorageProxy
-- 435,801 RSR
-- 0x88ad09518695c6c3712ac10a214be5109a655671

-Owns many tokens.
-Seems to be a proxy for a generic bridge contract.

-- [ ] Verify no action needed

-## ERC20PredicateProxy
-- 370,955 RSR
-- 0x40ec5b33f54e0e8a33a975908c5ba1c14e5bbbdf

-Owns many tokens.
-Seems to be a Polygon bridge contract.

-- [ ] Verify no action needed

-## Uniswap V1 proxy? (a vyper contract)
-- 2,000-ish RSR
-- 0xeeeec06f48656e921b39e30d9a205cb2b08ea465

-Proxy for 0x2157a7894439191e520825fe9399ab8655e0f708
-- [ ] Plan?
-From a quick look, it's really hard to tell if this RSR isn't just already stuck.
-I think they are.

-## DINGER
-- 74,134 RSR
-- 0x9e5bd9d9fad182ff0a93ba8085b664bcab00fa68

-OK, this is some sort of nontrivial token, but it looks like whoever sent RSR here did it in error.

-- [ ] Someone else double-check this.

-## SetToken
-- 31,355 RSR
-- 0x64ddf354fd42935e0286425001aac7d3c3995d6d
-- 0x66903f7b0f8499fea922ce40cf359754d7f47c73

-- [ ] ...
-Look into this more deeply.

-## ARTHRSRPool
-- 14,144 RSR
-- 0x9ba1ac9bf8bb002bc36966f6135a4c27c9ba08bf

-- I think this *might* be fine -- looks like token interactions are generic, but I'm still worried.
-  In particular, the contract is named after a token pair, and in fact that pair only holds ARTH and RSR.

 # Our Contracts
 ## SlowWallet
 - 49,448,001,323 RSR